LeeRichi/LeeRichi/README.md

 # Hello, I'm Chi! 👋
 - 🚀 Software Developer passionate about web and mobile development.
-- 🌱 Currently learning Docker and exploring Flutter📱.
+- 🌱 Currently deepening my understanding of computer science concepts at Hive Helsinki, focusing on C and C++, with an emphasis on algorithms, CI/CD, and code reviews.
-- 🛠️ Building a Pokédex API project using Next.js and PostgreSQL.
+- 🛠️ Refactoring a Pokédex API project with GraphQL for improved efficiency and flexibility.

 ## 🛠️ Stacks
 <div style="display: inline_block"><br>